ASCOMInitiative/alpyca/docs/source/faq.rst

 fail:

-1. When you call the method that starts the operation, for example :py:meth:`Focuser.Move <alpaca.focuser.Focuser.Move>`.
+1. When you call the method that starts the operation, for example :meth:`Focuser.Move <alpaca.focuser.Focuser.Move>`.
 If you get an exception here, it means the device couldn't *start* the operation, for whatever reason.
 Common reasons include an out-of-range request or an unconnected device.
-2. Later you read the property that tells you whether the async operation has finished, for example :py:attr:`Focuser.IsMoving <alpaca.focuser.Focuser.IsMoving>`.
-If you see the value change to indicate that the operation has finished, you can be *100% certain that it completed successfully*.
+2. Later you read the property that tells you whether the async operation has finished, for example
+   :attr:`Focuser.IsMoving <alpaca.focuser.Focuser.IsMoving>`.
+If you see
+   the value change to indicate that the operation has finished, you can be *100% certain that it completed successfully*.
 On the other hand, if you get an exception here